 As such, this is a great resource for artists who already have experience working in Procreate or other design programs.
 If you’re new to Procreate, we suggest starting with either Anda Corrie’s guide to creating a seamless repeat with Procreate or Jennifer’s Guide to Procreate class on Skillshare (free 7-day trial included!).
 Want even more Procreate tips?
 Learn all about Rhianna Wurman’s journey with the app in her post Procreate 101.

 Jennifer: The Procreate 5X update has a new Snapping feature that makes repeat patterns in Procreate incredibly easy to do without any outside help from other design programs.
 I love repeat patterns and Procreate and I’m super excited to show you my technique!
 Before you jump into the step-by-step instructions, be sure to watch my video instructions below.

-How to Create a Seamless Repeat in Procreate
+How to Create a Seamless Repeat With Procreate’s Snapping Feature

 1. Create Your Procreate Canvas